|

 We are a draft horse family.
 These heavy, strong gentle giants are wonderful horses.
 To learn more about draft horses, here or here.

-Billy and Annie are pure-bred Percherons.
-They come from a long line of beautiful draft horses that were originally bread to carry Knights during the medieval times in old Europe.
+Billy is a pure-bred Percherons.
+He comes from a long line of beautiful draft horses that were originally bred to carry Knights during the medieval times in old Europe.
 Click here, here, or here for more historical information on the Percheron.
 Check out the photographs of Percherons of the past below.
 Later and still today, they are used as plow horses and to pull wagons and carriages all over the world.

 Jed is a pure-bred Belgian.
 Belgians were originally bred in Belgium and were known to exist in Europe during the Roman Empire.
 These powerful horses were also used in battle by the knights and are thought by many to have provided the genetic material for all the draft breeds today.
 Belgian have a distinctive reddish brown body and sport either a blonde or red-blonde mane.
 Click here, here, or here for more historical information on the Belgian.
 Check out the photographs of Belgians of the past below.